soheileghbali/Elastic-Search-Cluster/Node Roles.md

 cluster.remote.connect: false
 ```
 Here, we are setting the node.data to true and all other options to false.

+A data node contains data that contains indexed documents.
+It
+handles related operations such as CRUD, search, and aggregation.
+By default,
+the data node role is enabled, and you can disable such a role for a node by
+setting the node.data to false in the elasticsearch.yml file.

 #### Ingest Node
 Ingest nodes are used to enrich and transform data before indexing it.
 So,